top of page

 CLASSES

 Come join us!
-Classes in Knitting, Spinning, Weaving, Tapestry, Felting, Needle Punch and Rug Hooking.
+Classes in Spinning, Weaving, Tapestry, Needle Felting, Wet Felting and Punch Needle.
 Learn a new skill or brush up an existing one.
 Inspiration, creativity and community – join our wonderful, local teachers as they guide you along.
 Class fee includes free admission for both days of the show.

 Please read through the class descriptions carefully taking note of material fees due to the instructor on the day of the class, start times and any equipment needed.
 If there is a problem, or the class does not run, we will contact you using the email you provide via PayPal or on your form (if we cancel a class you will receive a full refund).
 Once you have registered and paid, classes are not refundable but are transferable to another party.
 Please register early to avoid disappointment!
 We will contact you to confirm your registration.